zmalone/chef-web-docs/source/automate/deploy-cookbook/index.md

 Here you set up the user that will perform the last three parts of this tutorial.

+User accounts enable end users to access Chef Automate through its web interface or from the command line.

-You log in to the Chef Automate web interface and create an organization and a user account.
+You log in to the Chef Automate web interface and create a user account.
 You also set up the virtual Windows workstation so you can access Chef Automate through that user account.

-Organizations group related projects.
-User accounts enable end users to access Chef Automate through its web interface or from the command line.

 ### Part 2: Create the project